 But the real reason for Pompeii’s iconic status came in the 19th century: the plaster casts.
 When archaeologists developed the technique of filling the body cavities with plaster, they created a visual representation of the tragedy that was morbidly fascinating and utterly unique.
 Those frozen figures became the “logo” of the Vesuvius eruption, capturing imaginations worldwide.
 Herculaneum’s skeletons, as scientifically valuable as they are, simply don’t have the same visceral impact.

 Think of it this way: Pompeii shows you how Romans lived publicly; Herculaneum shows you how they lived privately.
+If you still can’t decide which of the two to visit, here are their main differences:

-Choose Pompeii if you want to understand the scale of Roman civic life.
-You need at least 4-6 hours to scratch the surface.
-It’s where you’ll walk through a vast forum, stand in an amphitheater, and feel the layout of an ancient metropolis.
+| Pompeii | Understanding the scale of Roman civic and public life. | 4-6 hours (to scratch the surface). | Vast forum, amphitheater, and the layout of an ancient metropolis. |

-The first thing you should see are the Termal Baths, which tell a story about Roman social life and gender segregation.
+The first thing you should see are the Thermal Baths, which tell a story about Roman social life and gender segregation.
 The men’s section was larger and more luxurious, with a complete sequence of rooms ranging from cold to hot.
 The women’s section, smaller and less decorated, notably lacked a cold bath.
 Don’t miss the mosaic floor in the women’s changing room, a stunning depiction of Triton surrounded by sea creatures.
 You can still see the terracotta pipes in the walls that circulated hot air for the underfloor heating system.

 On the other hand, we have the House of Neptune and Amphitrite, which belonged to a wealthy merchant.
 The shop window, a thermopolium or ancient fast food counter, still has wine jugs lined up on the counter.
 But the most striking feature is the mosaic on the wall of the summer dining room, made not only of stone but also of glass paste that still glows with bright blue and green hues after 2,000 years.